 Treatment of the disease

-3. Vitamin C increases the strength of the vascular wall.
+3. Vitamin C. Increases strength vascular wall.

 • hemolytic anemia;